In this article we are going to talk a little more about what you should think about if you plan to sell a vacation property.

 In this article we are going to assume that you do not live in your property.
 All the advice I give is valid if you live in it as well but then you have to disregard travel related advice.

 Visiting the property

 Fix all the little things that is wrong in the house before you put it on the market.
-Things that you should always check (and fix) before you but a house on the market includes:
+Things that you should always check (and fix) before you put a house on the market includes:

 - Does all the electric outlets and switches work in the house.
-No one wants to start out be redoing electrics.
+No one wants to start out be redoing the electrics.
 It indicates that there might be other hidden problems as well.

-- Do any of the water taps or shower drip.
+- Do any of the water taps or shower heads drip.
 Make sure that there are no indications that there might be any problem with the WC system at all.

 - How does the wood look in the house.
 Does it need to be re-stained or touched up.

 - How does the paint look.
 Does it look new?
 If not you should consider re-painting.
 It is an easy way to make a house look to be in better condition and an easy way to increase sales price.
-Make sure that they paint looks good every where and that there are no worn or flaking spots.
+Make sure that the paint looks good every where and that there are no worn or flaking spots.

 - What color is the house and the different rooms.
 If your house is an unusual color then you stand to gain a lot by painting it a more normal color.
 White houses generally sells for higher prices then any other house.
 There might however be regional differences that makes another color a better choice.